chroma-core/docs/docs/getting-started.md

 pip install chromadb
 ```

-Alternatively, you can use a Docker container to run the Chroma backend server.
+(You can use a Docker container to run the Chroma backend server.)

 </TabItem>